prananta/next-secure-download/README.md

 # About

-This repo contains the basic [Next.js](https://nextjs.org) project that will allow you to create a public password-protected file download link.
+This repository contains the basic [Next.js](https://nextjs.org) project that will allow you to create a public password-protected file download link.
 The file will be protected using basic authentication.

 Btw, support this repo in Product Hunt, will you? 😁